REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

 Real Estate Dealer vs. Real Estate Investor: What They Do

-A real estate dealer is one who regularly buys and sells real estate “in the ordinary course of their trade or business.”
+A real estate dealer regularly buys and sells real estate “in the ordinary course of their trade or business.”

 What does this mean exactly?
 Well, some common examples of real estate dealers include: